Michel Le Nobletz: Disputes

 Nobletz's puritanical zeal, however, made him many enemies.
 His attacks on local business leaders and on other priests for alleged worldliness and moral failings led to complaints to the bishops that he was a fanatic.
 Nicknamed by his contemporaries ar beleg foll, "the mad priest", he was subject to accusations of bigotry, caused by his excesses and domineering character.
 He was even accused of emptying churches, as parishioners walked out when he began his sermons.

 Driven from Douarnenez where he had become odious to the people because of his extravagant austerity, he returned to Conquet in 1639.

+Death and veneration

-He remained there until his death, disabled by Parkinson's disease and suffering from speech difficulties.
+Nobletz remained in Conquet until his death, disabled by Parkinson's disease and suffering from speech difficulties.
 At Conquet he encountered the Jesuit Father Julien Maunoir, whom he had known in Quimper decade earlier, and who would become his successor.

-After seven months of paralysis and a month of agony, Nobletz died on May 5, 1652 at Conquet.
+After seven months of paralysis and a month of agony, Nobletz died on May 5, 1652, at Conquet.
 He was buried in the church of Lochrist.
 In 1856 his remains were transferred to the building which became the parish church of Conquet.

+A cause for his beatification was formally opened on 9 April 1897, granting him the title of Servant of God.
+On 14 December 1918, Pope Benedict XV declared him Venerable.